ProgramPasamonte/tabletpractice/README.md

 A mode where you sequentially draw from one point to another.
 When you reach the end point, another point spawns and you draw to that.
 It will probably be a timed mode.
 Scored by a mix of accuracy and points hit.
 (Like an aim trainer).
+The line you draw will fade with either time or distance so it doesnt clog the screen. (will be good feedback on how steady the stroke was/is).

 Handwriting mode.
 A mode where you trace the outlines of fonts.
 Scored on accuracy.